Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Fiber: about 6 g per 2 tablespoons.
 Roughly 42% of bran by weight is insoluble fiber.

-Wheat bran is the most concentrated insoluble fiber on this list.
-It speeds transit through the colon by adding bulk.
-Mayo Clinic specifically names wheat bran as a useful lifestyle change before turning to laxatives [Mayo Clinic, 2024].
+Wheat bran is the most concentrated source of insoluble fiber on this list.
+It speeds transit through the colon by adding bulk quickly.
+Mayo Clinic specifically names high-fiber foods including wheat bran as a first lifestyle step before turning to laxatives [Mayo Clinic, 2024].

-How to use: start with 1 tablespoon a day stirred into yogurt, oatmeal, or smoothies, and do not exceed 30 g daily when taking it as isolated bran — large amounts can interfere with mineral absorption.
+How to use: Start with 1 tablespoon a day stirred into yogurt, oatmeal, or a smoothie.
+Don’t exceed about 30 g of isolated bran daily — large amounts can interfere with mineral absorption.

 10. Ground flaxseed